abhirockzz/just-DO-it/do-inputs.md

 ### Monitoring

+- It would make sense to have the ability to expose DO monitoring metrics so that they can be consumed by external systems like Prometheus etc.
-After activating Monitoring for an existing Droplet, all the existing graphs disappeared for a while.
+- After activating Monitoring for an existing Droplet, all the existing graphs disappeared for a while.
 This was a bit of a surprise since I thought that the default graphs (bandwidth, CPU, disk I/O) would continue to show up and the user would be notified about the fact that additional graphs are being churned